jazzsewera/lunar-lander-fx/design_brief.md

 of your 3 vehicles.
 You have to watch your fuel levels, which are shared between the fleet.
 When fuel meter indicates 0, you won't be able to change the course and lander's velocity, which will likely result in crash.
+Sometimes there will appear fuel tanks on the map.
+Landing on them will reward you with additional resources for next stages.

 ## Levels and score